EyasuTeshome/shifttracker/job-search/understanding-the-recruitment-process.md

 ## Learning objectives

 - Describe the screening stages in the recruitment process.
-- Identify the key actions a job searcher can implement to move through the recruitment process from a company perspective.
+- Identify the key actions a job searcher can implement to move through the recruitment process from a company's perspective.

 ### Estimated time: .5h